 PlayStation Vue – Another Streaming Service with a Potato Bowl Live Stream

 Another source for a Potato Bowl live stream is PlayStation Vue.
 The service is offered by Sony and falls right in the middle of Sling TV and DirecTV Now in terms of price at $29.99 per month.
 There are also premium packages, which include more channels for a higher monthly price.
-Regardless of which package you sign up for, you’ll be able to watch an Idaho vs Colorado State live stream on ESPN.
+Regardless of which package you sign up for, you’ll be able to watch a Central Michigan vs Wyoming live stream on ESPN.
 There are also over 50 additional channels to live stream on PlayStation Vue.

 Check out our PlayStation Vue review to learn more about the service.